 The light curve of R Leonis is typical of long-period variables of the Mira type.
 As with all Mira stars, both period and amplitude are subject to fluctuation.
 At its brightest, about magnitude 5, R Leonis is a naked-eye onject.

-R Leonis is a Mira star, 390 light-years away in the constellation Leo, that is one the brightest and easiest to observe variable stars in the sky.
+R Leonis is a Mira star, a type of long-period variable, 390 light-years away in the constellation Leo.
+It is one of the brightest and easiest to observe variable stars in the sky.
 With a mean visual magnitude range of 5.8 to 10.0, it can be followed throughout its average 312-day cycle with a small telescope, and for much of that time with binoculars.
 Discovered by J. A. Koch of Danzig in 1782, R Leonis was the fifth variable star and fourth long-period variable to be found after Mira itself, Chi Cygni, and R Hydrae.
 It lies about 5° west of Regulus in the direction of Xi Leonis.

 As a result of data collected by the Hubble Space Telescope, it is one of handful of Mira stars known to be somewhat egg-shaped, with an apparent diameter of 70 × 78 milliarcseconds.
 This asymmetry is thought to involve the star's extended atmosphere, but its cause is not properly understood.
 It may be a result of non-radial pulsations (the star not pulsating equally in all directions) or it may be an optical illusion as a result of large dark spots on the star, perhaps caused by giant convection cells.
 Similar indications of an oblong shape have been found in the case of Mira itself, R Cassiopeia, and W Hydrae.